alirezanezami1/Portfolio/README.md

 ## FAQ

-#### Does this project have a backend?
+### Does this project have a backend?

-Yes, the backend of this project is built with Django.
+-Yes, the backend of this project is built with Django.

-#### This project does not have a login/ sign up, how did you do admin authentication?
+### This project does not have a login/ sign up, how did you do admin authentication?

-Using jwt
+-Using jwt

 ## Feedback